justinleetyler/justinleetyler.github.io/catalog.md

 > Information literacy is a continuum of skills, behaviours, approaches and values that it is so deeply entwined with the use of information as to be a fundamental part of learning, scholarship and research.
 It is the defining characteristics of the discerning scholar, the informed and judicious citizen and the autonomous learner. -q

-Cooper, Peter. -- Beginning Ruby. -- Computer file (1 file) -- [S.l.] : Apress, 2007. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3035.
-1. 005.
+Cooper, Peter. -- Beginning Ruby. -- Computer file (1 file) -- [S.l.] : Apress, 2007. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3035 -- DDC 005.

 Coryell, Skip. -- The God virus. -- Computer data. -- [S. Coryell]?, c2012. -- on ASUS transformer tablet. -- System requirements: Kindle app. -- Title from title page. -- ASIN B0078T0DWQ. -- ISBN 9781618080295. -- DDC 813.